Have you ever had a mood swing? Have your emotions ever flip-flopped? Mine sure have! And Naomi seems to be able to relate as well!

 And I’ve been there.
 I’ve gone from wailing to dancing.
 Have you?

-But I serve the merciful, unchanging, always-good God.
+But we serve the merciful, unchanging, always-good God. 🙌🏻

-And I’m still human.
+And I’m reminded that I’m still human.
 My emotions are still capable of changing with my circumstances—certainly, much less than they used to before I knew Jesus, but I do believe my feelings are likely to be an issue until the day I die.

 He is not man that He should change.
 Unlike humans, who distort the facts, break their promises, and operate in emotion, God does not change!
 (Mal 3:6).